AkshayaMani/PSC/DEPLOY.markdown

 ## Generate Public key pair (TS, CP, DP)

 You can use PSC/keypair.sh to generate public key pairs for any CP(s), DP(s), or TS in the network.
+(Remember to modify default certificate folder in openssl.cnf)

 ```
     ./keypair.sh <usr> <common_name>